holochain/dev-camp-playground/day1/README.md

 ### Holochain DNA

 Building the DNA also requires that the holochain developer CLI, `hc`, is installed.
-You can run the helper script
+Once you have `hc` installed, you can run the helper script

 ```
 npm run hc:build